 Jimmy Pruett played the piano and was featured on many hit songs (pop) of the 1950’s.
 Born blind this American artist went on to be inducted into the Rock and Roll Hall of Fame.
 Self-taught, he was excellent on the piano but also excelled on the guitar as well.

-Marcus Roberts was one of the best known Jazz artists.
+Marcus Roberts is the most famous blind piano player, and also one of the best known Jazz artists.
 He lost his sight at age 5 and was taught to play the piano by his blind mother who was a famous gospel singer.
 He is an accomplished pianist and plays a slew of other instruments as well.

 Imagine a blind child being taught how to play instruments by a blind mother that was self-taught.
 He remarked during an interview with Billboard Magazine that his mother “taught me to not only play music but to feel it with my whole body” he attributed his amazing skills to his mother’s love and direction.
 Now that is music appreciation.

 There is a list of about 40 well known musicians through-out the ages that were blind and very accomplished.
 In most cases the musician has been self-taught at a very early age.